When my garden is overflowing with summer

 2 medium sweet red peppers, seeded and coarsely chopped

-1/3 cup extra-virgin olive oil, divided use
+1/3 cup extra-virgin olive oil - divided use

 1 cup fresh spinach or Swiss chard, coarsely chopped

-1/3 cup minced fresh herbs like basil, flat leaf parsley, chives
+1/3 cup minced fresh herbs like basil, flat leaf parsley, chives or chervil

 12-ounces penne pasta